arvicxyz/arvicxyz/README.md

 Hi I'm Amir.
 A decade old developer with 10+ years mobile dev and 5+ years full stack web dev experience.

-Here's the tech stack I usually use for my SaaS and other projects.
+Here's the current tech stack I usually use for my SaaS and other projects.
 It's best for DX, speed, price and scale.

 ### Mobile App
 - 📱 Framework: Flutter or Native